hmrc/file-transmission-synchronous/README.md

 # file-transmission-synchronous

-Backend microservice exposing an API of Trader Services on MDTP.
+Backend microservice providing an API to transfer a file from the Upscan bucket to the PEGA/Documentum via an EIS endpoint `/cpr/filetransfer/caseevidence/v1`.

 ## API

 ### Transfer File

+Requests file transfer from some `downloadUrl` returned by Upscan callback to `/cpr/filetransfer/caseevidence/v1`.

 Method | Path | Description | Authorization
 ---|---|---|---